-26% Somewhat Left

 Source: The Salt Lake Tribune

 One such article features a headline that draws a correlation between religious leader Russell Nelson and Vice President Kamala Harris.
 Two photos are placed side by side, supported by a third-party source noting their shared values.
-The article begins positively, emphasizing their mutual dedication to helping marginalized communities—a message likely to resonate with both Mormon and liberal audiences.
+The article begins on a positive note, emphasizing their shared commitment to supporting marginalized communities—a message likely to resonate with both Mormon and liberal audiences.

 Reporter Tamarra Kemsley outlines their respective work in social justice.
 For instance, Russell Nelson’s collaboration with Reverend Amos Brown of the NAACP is highlighted.
 Brown, a civil rights leader and an early confidant of Harris, is quoted extensively.
 While this lends weight to the article, it also reveals Brown’s personal admiration for both figures, raising questions about objectivity.